beginnerSC/mscf_hw_spring/ML II/project/presentation.rst

 We had to back out the strikes from the delta, using the Black-Scholes delta formula.

-Next I'll hand over to Raj to talk about the models.
+Next we will hand over to Raj to talk about the models.